fexmetrica/fex-metrica/README.md

 ```

-Now that all the dependencies are set up, you can install Fex-Metrica.
-Open Matlab, and navigate to the main Fex-Metrica directory.
+All required package should be set up, and you can now install FEX METRICA.
+Start Matlab, and navigate to the main FEX METRICA directory.
 On the Matlab prompt type the following:

 ```